Defining the Decade: Ten Years of Growth

-Benchmark Indexes Showed Higher Returns
+Benchmark Indices Showed Higher Returns

-Interest Rate Indexes Become Interesting
+Interest Rate Indices Become Interesting

-Interest rate indexes picked up steam, too, and Cboe responded to clients’ growing need for broader exposure to the U.S. corporate bond market by launching corporate bond index futures in fall of 2018.
+Interest rate indices picked up steam, too, and Cboe responded to clients’ growing need for broader exposure to the U.S. corporate bond market by launching corporate bond index futures in fall of 2018.
 The futures allow users to gain broad exposure to the $8.8 trillion U.S. corporate bond market, hedge corporate bond credit risk, allocate to the corporate bond market quickly and efficiently, and/or implement fixed income trading strategies.

 Mid-decade, we saw the distribution of sector performance widen across the 11 S&P Select Sector Indices, reflecting a change in societal values and needs.
 To help clients express their views on specific sectors, Cboe listed options on the S&P Select Sector Indices.
 By the end of 2019, the consumer discretionary sector led the pack, followed closely by the technology sector and the healthcare sector.
 As the economy continued to grow stronger, it’s no surprise sector investors gained confidence in consumer discretionary spending.
 Technology became much more prevalent in day-to-day activities, in addition to playing an integral part in the booming gig economy.
 The passage of the Affordable Care Act in 2010 changed healthcare in the U.S. while the number of available new treatments and medical breakthroughs skyrocketed.

 Last But Not Least: The S&P 500 Index